 .

-“The Diasporism I have in mind recognizes the persecution amd danger that have made many long for home amd passport, yearn to leave the wandering behind.
+“The Diasporism I have in mind recognizes the persecution and danger that have made many long for home and passport, yearn to leave the wandering behind.
 Inside this longing, Diasporism represents tension, resistance to both assimilation and nostalgia, to both corporate globalization that destroys peoples and cultures, and to nationalism, which promises to preserve people and cultures but so often distorts them through the prisms of masculinism, racism, and militarism."

 .